Frequently Asked Questions

 Where can I get a computer for use in MVC online courses?

-- Laptop, chromebook and iPad loads are currently unavailable on a wide scale.
-For information or to request if a laptop or mobile device is available for you to use, visit the Laptop Loan page to send an email.
+- Limited loans for laptops, chromebooks and iPads are available through the MVC Library.
+For information or to request if a laptop or mobile device is available for you to use, visit the Laptop Loan page.

 How do I stay on top of deadlines and notices?
 What is GradGuru?